-The free guided tour is very well done and help you understand the process of developing perfumes and work your nose!
-There is a beautiful collection of accessories related to perfume.
+The free guided tour is very well done and will help you understand the process of developing perfumes and the associated accessories.

-When visiting the town of Grasse, you will surely hear about the Fragonard Museum.
-The Fragonard Museum is located in the Villeneuve hotel, a historic building restored in the spirit of the large Grasse mansions of the 18th century.
-Dedicated to the most famous person of Grasse, the painter Jean-Honoré Fragonard (1732-1806).
-This museum presents about fifteen major works of the artist.
-It also houses a collection of paintings by two other Grasse artists, Marguerite Gérard (1761-1837) and Jean-Baptiste Mallet (1759-1835).
+Located in the Villeneuve hotel, a historic building restored in the style of Grasse mansions of the 18th century, the Fragonard Art Museum is dedicated to the most famous person of Grasse, the painter Honoré Fragonard (1732-1806).
+The museum presents about fifteen major works of the artist, as well as a collection of paintings by two other Grassois artists, Marguerite Gérard (1761-1837) and Jean-Baptise Mallet (1759-1835).

-Grasse is a town situated on top of a hill with a magnificent view of the region and the sea.
-The old town is colorful and really charming.
-It has also been named City of Art and History.
-Just lose yourself in its narrow streets, choose a terrace to enjoy a drink in the shade and enjoy the southern atmosphere of the small town of perfume.
+Grasse is situation on top of a hill with magnificent views of the region and the sea.
+The old town is colourful and charming and has been named the City of Art and History.
+Lose yourself in its narrow, cobble-stone streets, stop for a drink and enjoy the shade in one of its many terraces, and enjoy the southern small-town atmosphere.

 local guide tips

 - The best place to find out more about the town’s fragrant history at one of the Parfumeries, which offers regular tours and the possibility to make your own perfume!
 Try the most famous among them, the Parfumerie Fragonard.

 - Learn about the history and manufacture of perfume with a visit to the International Perfume Museum.